keshavpj1711/Learning-WebDev/APIs/APIBasics/readme.md

   Doing the same with axios has the following benefits
   - Simpler Syntax
   - Does the error handling for you throwing the HTTP codes.

+## API authentication

+Mainly there are 4 type:

+- No Authentication

+- Basic Authentication
+  - Passing your username and password with with requests

+- API_KEY Authorisation(client who is allowed to use the service whereas authentication is you are considered as user and you log in to something)
+  - This is among the common ones that you would come across
+  - you might pass it through query parameters or header, so read docs for that particular api.

+- Token Based Authentication
+  - For example when you authorize a particular account to use your google account.
+  > Read more about these since they are much secure way of authentication and you can use it in some great projects